zubenkoruslan/hospitalitai/README.md

 ---

-This README is tailored for QuizSavvy.
+This README is tailored for QuizCrunch.
 We look forward to helping your business thrive!